 1. Is a municipal wetlands bylaw or ordinance applicable?
-Yes 📗 No 2 The Sudbury hereby finds (check of Conservation Commission one that applies): a. ds set forth in a 1.
+Yes 🔲 N lo 2 The Sudbury hereby finds (check or Conservation Commission ne that applies): a. ls set forth in a 1.
 Municipal Ordinance or Bylaw 2.
-Citation Therefore, work on this project may not go forward unless and until a Intent is submitted which provides measures which are adequate to n standards, and a final Order of Conditions is issued. revised Notice of neet these b. that the following additional conditions are necessary to comply we ordinance or bylaw: ith a municipal Sudbury Wetlands Administration Bylaw 1.
+Citation Therefore, work on this project may not go forward unless and until a r Intent is submitted which provides measures which are adequate to me standards, and a final Order of Conditions is issued. revised Notice of eet these b. that the following additional conditions are necessary to comply with ordinance or bylaw: h a municipal Sudbury Wetlands Administration Bylaw 1.
 Municipal Ordinance or Bylaw Art.
 XXII 3.
-The Commission orders that all work shall be performed in accordance with the following conditions and with the Notice of Intent referenced above.
-To the extent that the following conditions modify or differ from the plans, specifications, or other proposals submitted with the Notice of Intent, the conditions shall control.
-The special conditions relating to municipal ordinance or bylaw are as follows (if you need more space for additional conditions, attach a text document): See attached Special Conditions for both WPA and local wetlands bylaw eDEP Transaction #
+The Commission orders that all work shall be performed in accordance wit conditions and with the Notice of Intent referenced above.
+To the extent the conditions modify or differ from the plans, specifications, or other proposals the Notice of Intent, the conditions shall control. h the following at the following The special conditions relating to municipal ordinance or bylaw are as follo more space for additional conditions, attach a text document): See attached Special Conditions for both WPA and local wetlands bylaw ws (if you need 0.1 eDEP Transaction #